Homepage > Blank IRS 8862 Template

 Dos and Don'ts

-• Do ensure you have the necessary documentation to support your claim.
+• Do ensure that all required documentation is attached to support your claims.

-• Don't omit any required information, as this can lead to rejection.
+• Don't leave any sections blank; incomplete forms can lead to delays.

 Misconceptions